Current employer: Self-employed

 How did studying at Plymouth help you?

-Plymouth University provides the opportunity to study dietetics over only three years.
-It has a great mix of learning methods, including theory based lectures and practical workshops to help put your new knowledge into practice and prepare you for real life experiences of working as a dietitian.
+The University of Plymouth provides the opportunity to study dietetics over only three years.
+It has a great mix of learning methods, including theory-based lectures and practical workshops to help put your new knowledge into practice and prepare you for real life experiences of working as a dietitian.
 The academic staff are highly knowledgeable and supportive, and there are also some great guest lecturers that are renowned for their work in dietetics.

 Did you undertake a placement during your degree and if so, how did this benefit you?